johnstonbl01/clementinejs/tutorials/tutorials.md

 ### [Clementine.js Beginner Tutorial](/clementinejs/tutorials/tutorial-beginner.html)

 This step-by-step tutorial is meant for someone with little to no experience with the MEAN stack, but a basic understanding of HTML, CSS and JavaScript.
 It walks through setting up a simple MEAN application from scratch, with detailed explaination along the way in hopes of providing a higher level of clarity for beginners.
+By completing this tutorial, you'll build out the [Beginner version](/clementinejs/beginner/beginner.md) of Clementine.js.

 ### [Integrate Authentication Using Passport](/clementinejs/tutorials/tutorial-passport.html)

 This tutorial builds on the beginner tutorial above, and was custom made for the [Free Code Camp](http://www.freecodecamp.com) curriculum.
 It steps through integrating authentication and authorization via [Passport](http://passportjs.org/) into the simple app created in the beginner tutorial.
 Similar to the previous guide, this tutorial requires only basic understanding of HTML, CSS and JavaScript.
+By completing this tutorial, you'll build out the [FCC version](/clementinejs/fcc/fcc.md) of Clementine.js.

 ## Future Tutorials